Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-Notably, the bubbles of magnetic domains are found to appear not only by using a pulsed field but also by using a static field as the magnetic field cycling (supplementary Fig. S8).
-Our results, therefore, demonstrate that the magnetic domain patterns in Phase I can be easily manipulated by applying magnetic fields (regardless of static and pulsed magnetic fields), while they are robust against temperature cycling and can be perfectly restored.
-The dual character of magnetism which can erase and restore the memorized domain patterns by magnetic field and temperature cyclings is unknown in other magnetic materials.
-Hence, this should be a unique feature of GdRu$_2$Si$_2$ and should be tightly related to the skyrmion formation mechanism, perhaps due to the higher-order spin interactions between different magnetic modulations.
-Our findings about the magnetic domain manipulation with field and temperature would be insightful for future engineering applications for data storage and processing with centrosymmetric skyrmion magnets.
+Our results demonstrate that the magnetic domain patterns in Phase I can be easily manipulated by applying magnetic fields, while they are robust against temperature cycling and can be perfectly restored.
+The dual character of magnetism, which can erase and restore the memorized domain patterns by the magnetic field and temperature cyclings, is a unique feature of GdRu$_2$Si$_2$ and should be tightly related to the skyrmion formation mechanism, perhaps owing to the higher-order spin interactions between different magnetic modulations.

-\textbf{Acknowledgements}
+\textbf{Acknowledgements}\\

-We thank K. Kuroda and T. Taniuchi for fruitful discussion on the results, and also thank T. Yajima for XRD measurements.
-Use of the Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
+We thank K. Kuroda, T. Taniuchi, and K. Yamagami for fruitful discussion on the results, and also thank T. Yajima for XRD measurements. \textbf{Funding:} Use of the Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
 This work was supported by the JSPS KAKENHI (Grants Numbers.
-JP21H04439, JP19H00651, JP22K03517, JP21H01037, and JP23H04869), by the Asahi Glass Foundation, by MEXT Q-LEAP (Grant No. JPMXS0118068681), by JST PRESTO (Grant No. JPMJPR20L8), by The Murata Science Foundation, and by Tokyo Metropolitan Government Advanced Research (Grant Number.
-H31-1).\\
+JP21H04439, JP19H00651, JP22K03517, JP21H01037, and JP23H04869), by the Asahi Glass Foundation, by MEXT Q-LEAP (Grant No. JPMXS0118068681), by JST PRESTO (Grant No. JPMJPR20L8), by The Murata Science Foundation, by The Mitsubishi Foundation, and by Tokyo Metropolitan Government Advanced Research (Grant Number.
+H31-1). \textbf{Author contributions:} T.K. initiated the idea and designed the studies.
+T.K. and T.D.M. planned the experiment project.
+Y.D. conducted ARPES experiments and analyzed the data.
+Y.D., Y.K., and M.T. took polarizing microscopy images.
+Y.W., Y.Arai, S.Huh, M.H., D.L., and T.K. supported the ARPES experiment.
+M.O. calculated the theoretical band structure.
+R.N., R.H., Y.Aoki, and T.D.M. prepared the single crystals.
+M.O. and S.Hayami provided theoretical insights.
+Y.D. and T.K. wrote the paper.
+All authors discussed the results and commented on the manuscript. \textbf{Competing interests:} The authors declare no competing interests. \textbf{Data and materials availability:} All data are available in the main text, in the supplementary materials, and on Zenodo.~\cite{Data_availability}\\